dancingfrog/sveltr/README.md

 package, keeping in mind that that is how users will perceive the experience.
 If the map is intended to collect or solicit information for users, it’s essential to consider how that is done within the greater context of the whole website.
-Even as one more of us being to code and to re-code, we will return to these kinds of questions repeatedly, because that level of decision-making is just as iterative as any other aspect of the work.
+Even as one or more of us begin to code and re-code, we will return to these kinds of questions repeatedly, because that level of decision-making is just as iterative as any other aspect of the work.